WeblateOrg/weblate/docs/formats.rst

 .. note::

-   Weblate supports the i18next JSON v3 format.
-The v2 and v1 variants are mostly compatible, with exception of how plurals are handled.
+   Weblate supports the i18next JSON v3 and v4 variants.
+Please choose correct file format matching your environment.

-   The v4 variant uses different approach for storing plurals and is currently not supported.
+   The v2 and v1 variants are mostly compatible with v3, with exception of how plurals are handled.

 Example file: